-1) To develop your employability skills and attributes.
+1) To develop their employability skills and attributes.

-2) To improve your understanding of the graduate recruitment process.
+2) To improve their understanding of the graduate recruitment process.

-3) To understand and reflect on your strengths and abilities.
+3) To understand and reflect on their strengths and abilities.

-4) You will receive a digital certificate that can be printed out and used on LinkedIn.
+4) They will receive a digital certificate that can be printed out and used on LinkedIn.

-5) It will go on your Higher Education Achievement Record (HEAR) for employers to see.
+5) It will go on their Higher Education Achievement Record (HEAR) for employers to see.

 What it involves